nschwiet/nschwiet.github.io/_pages/dh-portfolio.md

 [Coursework](/class-history)
 ======
 My coursework contains a list of classes I took pursuing my MLIS degree and DH certificate.
-The following projects are examples of output from select coursest that count toward my DH certificate.
+The following projects are examples of output from select courses that count toward my DH certificate.

 DH 201: Introduction to Digital Humanities
 ------
+[Understanding Disinformation](/dh201.html) was completed for DH 201: Introduction to Digital Humanities.
+For this project I used a Facebook advertising dataset related to misinformation ads leading up to and during the 2016 presidential election.
+You may need to disable tracker blockers to view some embedded elements of the site.

 IS 289/DH 202: Digital Methods for Research & Scholarship
 ------
+While I was enrolled in this class I was also working as a Graduate Student Researcher with the Digital Humanities.
+As a result, I completed a project where I used data from the Digital Humanities Program to develop a set of [DH minor core competencies](https://sites.google.com/g.ucla.edu/is289/home) using textual mining.
+For more on the methodology and workflow of this project, see the [project statement](/files/IS289.pdf).

 IS 271: Introduction to Computer Systems and Programming
 ------
+While there was no culmulative final project for this class, the skills gained have manifested in various other projects and jobs.
+In particular, I used programming occasionally during my internship with the Digital Library Program to automate and optimize some of the processes of daily tasks.
+I also used my knowledge of programming to perform various tasks as a Research and Technology Instructional Consultant.

 ENG 203: Computers and Literary Research
 ------
+For this class I worked my classmate Dylan Karlsson to create a final project on [Twine](https://twinery.org/), [Of Hassles and Lifehacks](https://dylandnick.itch.io/of-hassles-and-lifehacks).
+This was an exploratory project that touched on themes discussed throughtout the seminar.

+After using Twine in this course, I also employed on a different project for a separate course, IS 480: Introduction to Media Archiving & Preservation, where I worked with a group to survey the current state of [archiving complex multimedia objects with a focus on video games](https://nschwiet.itch.io/media-archiving-and-preservation-final).

 DH 299: Directed Research in Digital Humanities
 ------
+Currently I am enrolled in the DH Capstone with Willeke Wendrich where I am working with archaeological data.
+For this course, I am working with a classmate to study the design and workflows of data gathering and analysis in preparation for upcoming data entry changes in the field.